 Mr. Valdecyr has a law degree from Universidade Federal Fluminense - UFF (1986), with a specialization in International Financial Law at Euromoney, Oxford University (1997) and participation in the Advanced Executive Program of the Kellogg School of Management at Northwestern University (2013).
 From March 2014 to September 2016, he served as head for Latin America and Managing Partne r from Brookfield Asset Management, responsible for defining the activity's strategic plan, leading the asset purchase and sale negotiations; negotiate in conflict situations and develop solutions; hire, train, develop and evaluate the team; define investment and divestment strategies; propose changes and corrections in the strategy, for the preservation of value in adverse situations; supervise the execution of operations and the governance structure of the acquired assets; manage risk and take care of the company's image.
-From March 2018 Asset Management, as well as other companies in the group (Banco Brascan SA, Brookfield Asset Management, as well as other companies in the group (Banco Brascan SA, Brookfield Asset Management, as well as: Director of Brookfield Brazil Ltd. and Brookfield Brazil Ltd. From 2001 to 2008, he was Executive Vice President of Braco Braccan SA, having served as Legal Director of the same institution from 1997 to 2001.
-From 1990 to 1997, he served as tax inspector for the Municipality of Rio de Janeiro and as a lawyer for Brascan Brazil Ltda.
-From 1983 to 1990, he was a lawyer at Banco Garantia SA and, in 1982, he was an Ar
+From March 2008 to September 2013, he was CEO and President of Brookfield Asset Management, as well as: Director and Executive Vice President and Managing Partner of Brookfield Brasil Ltda. and Brookfield Participações Ltda.; Director of Brookfield Brasil Ltda. and Brookfield Brasil Ltda. and Brookfield Brasil Ltda. and Brookfield Brasil Asset Management Investimentos Ltda.; Director of Fisher Eagle Capital Investments LLC and Marlin Capital Investments LLC.
+From 2008 to June 2011 he was Director of Brascan Holdings Plc, responsible for the constitution and management of the company, whose function was to raise funds abroad for investments in Brazil.
+From 2001 to 2008, he was Executive Vice President of Banco Brascan SA, having served as Legal Director of the same institution from 1997 to 2001.
+From 1990 to 1997, he served as tax inspector for the Municipality of Rio de Janeiro and as a lawyer for Brascan Brasil Ltda.
+From 1983 to 1990, he was a lawyer at Banco Garantia SA and, in 1982, he was an Army Officer of the Federal Government, as a troop commander.
+Mr. Valdecyr has not suffered, in the last five years,